 Giving to education includes all cash and non-cash donations from itemizing and non-itemizing American households to U.S. education charities, including institutions of higher education, private K-12 schools, vocational schools, libraries, educational research and policy, and many other types of organizations serving educational purposes.

-- Above-average growth in consumer expenditures on education services in the preceding year, and
+- Growth in consumer expenditures on education services in the preceding years, and

-Projected above-average growth in the S&P 500, and close-to-average growth in consumer spending on health in the preceding year will also have a positive effect on giving to education in 2018 and 2019.
-However, close-to-average growth in consumption and consumer expenditures on healthcare services will temper these positive effects.
+Above-average growth in the S&P 500, as well as growth in consumer expenditures on social services and religion and consumer expenditures on community school services in the preceding years, will also have a positive effect on education giving in 2019 and 2020.
+However, growth in personal disposable income and close-to-average growth in consumer expenditures on nonprofit services in the preceding and projected years will temper these positive effects.42